The Altar Rose window is located along the east side entrance at St. Mark’s.

-In the Church Chancel, there’s a plaque high on the left-hand wall that lists the Altar Window, Pulpit, Lectern, Communion Rail, Clergy Chairs, Choir Pews, Bishop’s Chair, Acolytes Bench, and Credence Table all given in memory of Fritz Barkan Jr. There is no other one plaque that lists so many items given in one person’s honor, so I was curious to find out who was Fritz Barkan Jr?
-And I also wondered, why is this plaque located so high on the wall?
-I remembered, of course, that the original floor level in the Chancel had been much higher so at one time, the plaque would have been at eye level (but that’s for another entry).
+In the Church Chancel, there’s a plaque high on the left-hand wall that lists the Altar Window, Pulpit, Lectern, Communion Rail, Clergy Chairs, Choir Pews, Bishop’s Chair, Acolytes Bench, and Credence Table all given in memory of Fritz Barkan Jr. There is no other one plaque that lists so many items given in one person’s memory, and it’s high on the side of the Chancel wall and so not very visible.
+This is because the original floor level in the Chancel had been much higher so at one time, the plaque would have been at eye level (The Chancel: Then and Now).

 Fritz Barkan Jr. was the only son of Fritz and Ella Barkan (they had two daughters, Mary and Louise).
 The Barkans moved to Palo Alto in 1922.
 Fritz Sr. was a long-time diamond merchant in San Francisco but was retired by the time he attended St. Mark’s.
 The Barkan’s lived on Webster Street in Palo Alto and Fritz and Ella were two of the first residents at Webster House.
 Fritz Jr. graduated from Palo Alto High School in 1938 and attended the University of California at Berkeley where he graduated with a BS in Agriculture.